bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/philon.md

 * One important mathematical contribution by Philon was to the problem of duplicating the cube.
 * However, this is not so for Philon examines the following problem.

-Born about 280BC, Byzantium (Turkey).
+Born about 280 BC, Byzantium (Turkey).
 Died about 220 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Philon/)